BlockResearchGroup/compas_fd/README.md

-# COMPAS FD

-Form Finding of cable meshes using the Force Density Method.
+# Constrained form finding using the Force Density Method